-Watching the the earth come to life right in front of you and watching first hand how everything has a purpose and everything works together touched me somewhere deep.
+Watching the earth come to life right in front of you and watching firsthand how everything has a purpose and everything works together touched me somewhere deep.

 But the biggest thing I took away from The Biggest Little Farm, was how perfect the planet is and how well it all works if we just let it.

-As humans we try to make things better.
+As humans, we try to make things better.
 We think we are making things better.
-And although in the short term we may make things better aka easier for ourselves, at this point all we are really doing as a entire species is hurting.
+And although in the short term, we may make things better aka easier for ourselves, at this point all we are really doing as an entire species is hurting.